funkyfourier/mpu6050rpi/README.md

 Based on code from [alex-mous' MPU6050 library](https://github.com/alex-mous/MPU6050-C-CPP-Library-for-Raspberry-Pi) and [rfetick's MPU6050_light for Arduino](https://github.com/rfetick/MPU6050_light).

-#### Please excuse my C

-Due to my limited knowledge of C, the code could probably use some restructuring.
-Do refactor!
-School me!

 #### Installation

 1. Install the GY-521 as shown [in this video](https://www.youtube.com/watch?v=JTFa5l7zAA4).
 Also enable i2c.